ukw100/STECCY-Keyboard/README.md

 | DATA  | PB13      | pulled up on STM32F407  |
 | GND   | GND       |                         |
 | 5V    | 5V        |                         |

+[Here](https://github.com/ukw100/STECCY#ps2-keyboard) you will find the documentation on [how to connect a PS/2 keyboard](https://github.com/ukw100/STECCY#ps2-keyboard) to the STECCY BlackBoard.